 Disclosure of Conflicts of InterestCine-Med adheres to accreditation requirements regarding industry support of continuing medical education.
 Disclosure of the planning committee and faculty's commercial relationships will be made known at the activity.
 Speakers are required to openly disclose any limitations of data and/or any discussion of any off-label, experimental, or investigational uses of drugs or devices in their presentations. - All Cine-Med employees and activity planners in control of content have indicated that they have no relevant financial relationships to disclose.

-A full listing of faculty disclosures will be provided at the meeting.
+A full listing of faculty disclosures will be made available at the Registration Desk.

 Disclosure of Unlabeled Use